apache/gravitino/README.md

 ## Documentation

 You can find the latest Gravitino documentation in the [docs folder](docs).
-The official [website] (https://datastrato.ai/docs) has docs for each official release.
+The official [website](https://datastrato.ai/docs) has docs for each official release.

 ## Installation

+You can install Gravitino from the binary release package or Docker image, please follow the [how-to-install](docs/how-to-install.md) to install Gravitino.
+Or, you can install Gravitino from scratch, please follow the documentation of [how-to-build](docs/how-to-build.md) and [how-to-install](docs/how-to-install.md) to install Gravitino.

+Gravitino requires **Java 8** to run.
+The optional trino-connector runs with Trino, and requires Java 17.

+### Building from Source

-Gradle is used to build Gravitino .
+Gradle makes it easy to build Gravitino.
 To build Gravitino, please run:

 ```shell
 ./gradlew clean build -x test